 Patent Litigation Statistics in Europe

 In this section, I will dive into some interesting statistics on patent infringement in Europe.
-The full details of this section have been published in an article of the magazine The Patent Lawyer in the March/April 2015 issue, which I had co-authored with Dr. Thomas Kuehnen, presiding judge of the patent infringement chamber of the Higher Regional Court of Duesseldorf, which is the most busy court for patent infringement in Europe (Kuehnen/Claessen “The enforcement of patents in the EU”, The Patent Lawyer, March/April 2015, p.
+The full details of this section have been published in an article in the magazine The Patent Lawyer in the March/April 2015 issue.
+I had co-authored the article with Dr. Thomas Kuehnen, presiding judge of the patent infringement chamber of the Higher Regional Court of Duesseldorf.
+This is the busiest court for patent infringement in Europe (Kuehnen/Claessen “The enforcement of patents in the EU”, The Patent Lawyer, March/April 2015, p.
 15; also Kühnen/Claessen, GRUR 2013, 592).
-Our office is only around 25 km away from this important court.
+Our office is only around 1 km away from this important court.

 What makes Germany so interesting for plaintiffs?
 First of all, the first instance ruling is typically delivered within a year.
 The second instance takes only one more year.
 And if people choose to try the third instance, the Federal Court of Justice in Karlsruhe, it will typically take another 3 years on average.
 All three instances in 5 years are very quick in comparison with the other EU countries.
 Another reason may be the comparatively low cost.
 The losing party has to refund the costs of the winning party and these costs are capped by law.
-The typical cost risk for the first instance for lawyer fees of both sides and court fees together is about 60.000 to 100.000 EUR, depending on the value of the case.
+The typical cost risk for the first instance for lawyer fees of both sides and court fees together is about 60,000 to 100,000 EUR.
+This depends on the value of the case.

 As for the first instance, the Regional Court of Duesseldorf handles around 500 cases per year.
-The courts in Mannheim is at around 265, the court in Hamburg is handling around 180 cases and the court in Munich handles around 150 cases.
+The courts in Mannheim have around 265.
+The court in Hamburg handles around 180 cases.
+The court in Munich handles around 150 cases.
 Other important courts are Nuremberg, Berlin, and Frankfurt.
 These numbers are dated 2011.

-One interesting fact is the birfurcated system in Germany.
+One interesting fact is the bifurcated system in Germany.
 The patentability is handled by the Federal Patent Court in nullity actions or by the German Patent and Trademark Office.

 The Plaintiff Before the Complaint